Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Exercise.md

 *Reminder: Don't forget to give your files and layers informative names and save them in a folder for this exercise*

 4. Before we can use the DEM, we need to fill its sinks
+	- If you didn't already watch the video on why filling sinks is important, it might be a good idea to do it now to understand what you will be doing (https://www.youtube.com/watch?v=6rcx4OwnryI)
 	- Open the *Fill sinks (Wang & Liu)* tool (Remember where we search for all our tools?
 You may also need to look for a SAGA plugin)
 		- You can ignore the warning message that SAGA version....is not officially supported
 	- Choose the clipped DEM as the DEM, leave the rest as default